 Thomas L. Mindt is the Head of Imaging Biomarkers at the Ludwig Boltzmann Institute Applied Diagnostics.

 He obtained a chemical engineering degree from the University of Applied Sciences (Switzerland) and Ph.D. in organic chemistry from Brown University (USA).
 Upon return to Europe, he worked as a senior assistant in Radiopharmaceutical Sciences at the ETH in Zurich (Switzerland).
 In 2009, he accepted a call of the University of Basel (Switzerland) as an Assistant Professor in Radiopharmaceutical Chemistry and 2015, he was promoted to Honorary Professor.
 In 2016, he moved to Vienna as a co-founder of the new Ludwig Boltzmann Institute.

 Prof. Mindt’s research focuses on the interface of medicine and chemistry, in particular on the development of novel diagnostic (imaging) probes and therapeutics for applications in nuclear oncology.
 He is interested in utilizing metallic radionuclides in a theranostic approach, e.g., by developing novel methodologies for the radiolabelling of biologically active molecules to explore their potential in clinical applications.

-He is engaged internationally in the field of radiopharmaceutical sciences as a member of the Radiopharmacy and Scientific Program Committees of the European Association of Nuclear Medicine, board member of the European Society of Radiopharmacy and Radio-pharmaceuticals, editorial board member of the journal Nuclear Medicine and Biology, and reviewer for different societies, funding agencies, and scientific journals.
+He is engaged internationally in the field of radiopharmaceutical sciences as a member of the Radiopharmacy and Scientific Program Committees of the European Association of Nuclear Medicine, board member of the European Society of Radiopharmacy and Radiopharmaceuticals, editorial board member of the journals Nuclear Medicine and Biology (Elsevier) and Molecules (MDPI), and reviewer for different societies, funding agencies, and peer reviewed scientific journals.
 Prof. Mindt has authored and co-authored numerous publications, book chapters and patents.

 Medical University of Vienna